The Monteverdi Choir

 Frequently Asked Questions

-Some of The Monteverdi Choir's most popular songs include Requiem in D minor, K.626: 3.
+The Monteverdi Choir's most streamed songs include Requiem in D minor, K.626: 3.
 Sequentia: Lacrimosa, Requiem in D minor, K.626: 3.
 Sequentia: Confutatis, Requiem in D minor, K.626: 3.
 Sequentia: Dies irae.
-These tracks have impressed fans and helped cement their place in the music industry.
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.